likejazz/boyer-moore-string-search/README.md

 ## Usage

-To compile and execute the unit tests:
+To compile and execute the tests:

     $ make
     $ ./bm